Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Greensborough had a median income among taxpayers of $59,836 and an average level of $73,966.
-This is higher than the national averages of $54,892 and $73,761 respectively across Greater Melbourne.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates suggest a median income of approximately $67,112 and an average income of around $82,960 as of September 2025.
-According to the 2021 Census figures, incomes in Greensborough cluster around the 69th percentile nationally.
-The largest income segment comprises 31.5% earning between $1,500 and $2,999 weekly, with a total of 6,733 residents falling into this bracket.
-This pattern is similar to regional levels where 32.8% occupy the same range.
-Higher earners represent a substantial presence in Greensborough, with 31.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-Housing accounts for 13.6% of income, and residents rank within the 74th percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
+Greensborough SA2 had a median income among taxpayers of $59,836 and an average income of $73,966.
+Nationally, the median was $54,892 and the average was $73,761.
+By September 2025, estimates suggest Greensborough's median income would be approximately $67,112 and average income $82,960, based on a 12.16% Wage Price Index growth since financial year 2022.
+According to the 2021 Census, household, family, and personal incomes in Greensborough are at the 69th percentile nationally.
+The largest income bracket comprises 31.5% earning $1,500 - $2,999 weekly (6,733 residents), similar to regional levels where 32.8% fall into this range.
+Higher earners make up a substantial presence with 31.2% exceeding $3,000 weekly.
+Housing consumes 13.6% of income, and strong earnings rank residents within the 74th percentile for disposable income.
+Greensborough's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income